Please read our 'Teaching Reading' page alongside this page, which has specific information about teaching phonics at High Ercall.

-We follow the National phonics programme, ‘Letters and Sounds’, with support from other resources in class, where children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
+We follow the Phonics Bug scheme of work, published by Pearson.
+Our children are progressively taught the 44 phonemes that make up all the sounds required for reading and spelling.
 These phonemes include those made by just one letter and those that are made by two or more.
-As the children grow in confidence and experience, they are introduced to alternative ways of representing the same sound, eg ‘ee’ can be represented as ‘ee’, ‘ea’, ‘e-e’, ‘e’ … The teaching of phonics is of high priority to all teachers as it enables pupils to decode for reading and encode for spelling.
+As the children grow in confidence and experience, they are introduced to alternative ways of representing the same sound, eg ‘ee’ can be represented as ‘ee’, ‘ea’, ‘e-e’, ‘e’.

 We ensure that our teaching of phonics is rigorous, structured and enjoyable.
 Children have discrete, daily phonics sessions where they are introduced to new phonemes, can practice and revise previous learning and have plenty of opportunities to apply the knowledge they have.

-We use a range of multisensory strategies to enthuse and engage the children, including the use of interactive whiteboards, magnetic letters, speaking and listening, songs, rhymes and practical activities.
+Within continuous provision in Reception, and across the curriculum in Year 1 and 3, we also use a range of strategies to enthuse and engage the children to apply their new knowledge, including the use of a range of writing opportunities, magnetic letters, speaking and listening, songs, rhymes and practical activities.
 Children work with pace and are encouraged to apply their knowledge across the curriculum with any reading or writing activities.

 Alongside the teaching of Phonics, children have access to a language rich environment where they are able to apply their decoding skills and develop language comprehension in order to ‘read’.

-When children join us at High Ercall, Mrs Caton, our Nursery teacher meets with parents for a workshop to share our approach to teaching phonics, reading and writing, and how parents can support at home.
+When children join us at High Ercall, Mrs Caton, our Class 1 teacher meets with parents for a workshop to share our approach to teaching phonics, reading and writing, and how parents can support at home.
 This includes reading regularly, practising word cards and learning spellings when appropriate.

 We also support parents with workshops and reading events through the year.
 Each year we hold a workshop in September / October to share how we teach phonics and how it links to our online learning, Phonics bug.